reatured/Search-on-google-map/README.md

 - [ ] Implement user accounts and favorites
 - [ ] Add store hours and availability
 - [ ] Mobile app version

----

-**Built with ❤️ using modern web technologies and deployed for the world to use!**